jacobadedoyin/Identity-Cloud-Security-Portfolio/Projects/README.md

 ## Project Index

-A concise index of the main portfolio areas and the evidence demonstrated in each section.
+A concise view of the main portfolio areas and the evidence each section demonstrates.

 <table>
   <tr>